Lauki Dal Tadka | Masoor Dal with Bottle Gourd

 With the summer abundance of Lauki / bottle gourd from our garden, we enjoyed many dinners with this Lauki dal tadka recipe.
 I love Masoor dal tadka and making my favorite with bottle gourd is a keeper.
 Also cooking it in the Instant Pot makes it very convenient and easy.

-When it is time to decide what to make for dinner, my first thinking is some kind of dal.
+When it is time to decide what to make for dinner, my first thought is some kind of dal.
 We love dal with rice as well as roti and also drink it as a soup.

 lauki masoor dal tadka in a bowl

 Being vegetarians, we rely quite a bit on different dal recipes for our protein.
-Masoor dal also known as Red lentils or orange lentils is extremely nutritious and is very flavorful.
+Masoor dal also known as Red lentils or orange lentils is extremely nutritious and very flavorful.
 One of my favorite recipes to make with Masoor dal is the Middle Eastern Vegan Lentil Soup.

 Apart from it, I also make a Masoor dal chutney that is extremely delicious when paired with idli or dosai.

-The frozen lauki also works wonderful for this Lauki dal recipe.
+The frozen lauki also works wonderfully for this Lauki dal recipe.
 I have used Masoor dal to make this recipe, but I have made it with other lentils as well and it works equally well.

 lauki dal tadka in earthernware